codingitforward/cicdemoday2021/README.md

 **Hailee Hove** is a recent graduate of San Diego City College where she studied Graphic Design & Interaction Design.
 This summer, she worked at the City of Boston’s Department of Innovation and Technology on an icon system for the Boston 311 App. | [Presentation](Hailee_Hove.pdf)

 **Hannah Chu** is a rising sophomore at the University of California, Los Angeles studying Linguistics.
+This summer, she worked at the San José Mayor’s Office of Technology and Innovation.
+Her project aimed to create a web portal for constituents of the City of San José to view public San José Police Department (SJPD) records.
+The goal was to increase transparency and build community trust by improving SJPD compliance with SB 1421, California's Right to Know Act.

 **Hugo Salas** is a graduate student at the University of Chicago, Harris School of Public Policy studying Computational Analysis and Public Policy.
 This summer, he worked at the City of Boston’s Citywide Analytics Team leveraging 311 data from the City of Boston to understand the dynamics of citizens' demands before and after the start of the COVID-19 pandemic.
 Particularly, using the text of each requests' description, he used Natural Language Processing to categorize each case into a topic that could easily be streamlined into a department. | [Presentation](Hugo_Salas.pdf)